ffekirnew/python-sonarqube-jenkins/README.md

 # python-sonarqube-jenkins

-A comprehensive template and demo for integrating SonarQube and Jenkins with a FastAPI Python application, enabling robust CI/CD pipelines and automated code quality analysis.
+A template and demonstration project for integrating SonarQube and Jenkins with a FastAPI Python application, providing a robust CI/CD pipeline and automated code quality analysis.

 ---